4 min read

 If so, all good, it's pretty straightforward to do a Goldilocks and get the balance juuust right.

-We highly doubt anyone reading this blog would have too little of a Hamburger Focus, but our discussions on Training Menus (here and here) may offer some guidance if we really feel we've let our hamburger game slip.
+We highly doubt any Dojo actor would be guilty of having too little of a Hamburger Focus, but our discussions on Training Menus (here and here) may offer some guidance if we genuinely believe we've let our hamburger game slip.

 From hamburgers to systems